amkisko/sidekiq_status.rb/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-Here is an example [rails app](https://github.com/arturictus/sidekiq_alive_example)

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/arturictus/sidekiq_alive.
+Bug reports and pull requests are welcome on GitHub at https://github.com/arturictus/sidekiq_status.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License